GoKEV/F5-workshop/README.md

 These are preconfigured projects, playbooks, credentials, job templates that bolt on top of an existing workshop.
 The end result is a turnkey demo environment with working examples out of the box.

+## Summary - This project piggybacks on top of the F5 LinkLight Workshop for use as a repeatable demo

 ## Here's an example of how you could launch this process:
 <pre>
 ansible-playbook -i tower.hosts configurify.yml